 Project Overview and Purpose

-The Final Environmental Impact Statement, completed in December 2007, details all of the alternatives that were studied as part of the project as well as all of the impacts of each alternative.
+NCDOT completed a Final Environmental Impact Statement in December 2007, which provided details all of the possible options – referred to as alternatives –that were studied as part of the project as well as all of the impacts of each alternative.

 Division 2 Engineer

 Send a message